 The mere geopark of the Middle East in Qeshm made it the capital of Iran's Geotourism.
 Qeshm geopark includes various Geo sites with geological values that focus on the cultural heritage of the area.

 Qeshm Island is the Land of Erosion.
 Once you put step on the island, you feel like you landed on Mars.
 In Chahkooh valley- the mountain of wells- where the rain erosion made the pass become a narrow crack surrounded by tall walls near to touch each other, or cryptic Star Vally which owns the tale of passing spirits at dark nights, if you are into the unexplained phenomena all around the Qeshm you will find interesting sightseeing and cultural attractions altogether.

-Golabaton Douzi or Brocade shuttle-woven fabric, seashells crafts, date palm mat weaving are the most famous handicrafts local women produce.
+Golabaton Douzi or Brocade shuttle-woven fabric, seashells crafts, and date palm mat weaving are the most famous handicrafts local women produce.
 But the most iconic handicraft is not only the world's largest handicraft but also its knowledge of building according to the builder's imagination is a UNESCO-listed intangible heritage to be safeguarded.

-This gigantic lord of the Seas is a waterproof vessel that takes almost 3 years to be built and has a charming story of ceremonial ship launching followed with folk music and native instruments to bless the Lenj in its long 100 years of life.
+This gigantic lord of the Seas is a waterproof vessel that takes almost 3 years to be built and has a charming story of ceremonial ship launching followed by folk music and native instruments to bless the Lenj in its long 100 years of life.

 In the north centre of the Island, a great ecosystem of viviparous mangrove trees rises up out of the water to build a magnificent Avicenna Marine forest on the saltwater of the Persian Gulf.
 On a speedboat start your venture to discover the habitat of impressive birds and other aquatic animals.